andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-14-gelfands-algebra-chunk-18-polynomial-interpolation-subtleties.md

 We'll stop here - in fact Gelfand has told us not to go further in our workings.
 It all feels a little magical again, and I'd not discourage you if you wanted to fill in the final blanks of this to get to the actual solution to check.
 (I might work it out in secret later myself.)

 ## Problem 171
-Gelfand's terse solution wasnt enough for me (yet again).
+Gelfand's terse solution wasn't enough for me (yet again).
 I needed to work this out a in a slightly more step-wise fashion.

 First we know that there are 10 roots - which means the minimal degree of our polynomial is 10.

 We also know that the highest co-efficient of $P(x)$ is 1.
 This caught me off-guard a little.
-This is the first explicit mention of a co-efficient in all this  from Gelfand (we brought them in in the solution above, but that was courtesy of Durham.
+This is the first explicit mention of a co-efficient in all this  from Gelfand.
+(We brought them in in the solution above, but that was courtesy of Durham.)

-I'll be honest, I had to google things at this point.
+I'll be honest, I had to Google things at this point.
 Some not-very-successful reading later, I realised that "highest" also meant "not greater than" which also meant "might disappear if written out simply".
 That, plus looking back to Problems 162 and 163, meant me realise I could factor things like this

 $$P(x) = (x - 1)(x - 2)(x - 3)(x - 4)(x - 5)(x - 6)(x - 7)(x - 8)(x - 9)(x - 10)$$